stillmatic/tournaments/writeup.md

 The maximum weight perfect matching procedure is an ingenious method to guarantee good pairings.
 We have several desirable characteristics in pairings: first, that teams which play each other should not meet in further rounds, and that teams should prefer teams which have the same win total, but if necessary, play teams with a difference of 1 win.
 We can represent these characteristics within our graph model of a tournament by assigning weights to edges which reflect the desirability of the pairing.
 Our exact formula for weighting a possible pairing between teams $i$ and $j$ is as follows:

-$$W_{i,j} = $\alpha - (\beta * \abs{I}(s_i - s_j))^2 $$
+$$W_{i,j} = \alpha - (\beta * \lvert s_i - s_j \rvert)^2 $$

 Here, $\alpha$ and $\beta$ are constants which can be thought of as a location and scale parameter, respectively.
-We also present a delta value, $\abs{I}(s_i - s_j)$, which is the absolute value of the the difference between the two teams' wins.
+We also present a delta value, $\lvert s_i - s_j \rvert$, which is the absolute value of the the difference between the two teams' wins.
 To make computation easier, we avoid negative weights by first checking the win delta and setting the pairing to a weight of 1 if the difference is greater than 1 win.
 When a particular pairing is done, we assign the pairing a weight of 0.
 This method lends itself to a maximum weight method because the larger a weight is on a particular pairing the more desirable it is in a pairing.

 Weights are rebalanced at the end of each round, i.e. when all pairings are simulated.
 We then develop a pairing for the next round, which is represented as a maximum weight perfect matching.
 We use Edmond's blossom algorithm [[**CITE**]], as implemented in Python by [**CITE NetworkX**].
 For more precise details of the algorithm, see for example [**CITE Galil**].
 All edges that have not been picked are rebalanced, since even if a pairing is undesirable after $k$ rounds, it could be desirable for the $k+1$ round.